-Tropical Storm Harvey's threat to Texas oil: The latest
+Exxon shuts giant refinery as Harvey drenches Texas energy hub

 Earlier forecasts showed Harvey staying clear of refineries in the Houston area, but the storm still threatened plants in the Corpus Christi region.

-Harvey forced about 900,000 barrels per day of the state's refining capacity to shut down, mostly around Corpus Christi, according to S&P Global Platts.
+Harvey forced about 900,000 barrels per day of the state's refining capacity to shut down, mostly around Corpus Christi, according to estimates on Saturday by S&P Global Platts.

 That included a Valero Energy (VLO) plant that produced 293,000 barrels per day, as well as a Citgo refinery that produced 157,500 barrels.